CrashGit/AutoMove/README.md

 In the above example, in addition to the keys in `default_keys`, `Tab` and `m` (commonly used to open inventory and map) also stop automovement.

-If you've never used inputhook before, it's important to note that any keys with a left and right variant, you must specify which one (or both) that you want to use.
-For example, `{Ctrl}` will not work like with other functions that accept keys like Send, but `{LCtrl}` and `{RCtrl}` will.
+If you've never used inputhook before, it's important to note that for any keys with a left and right variant, you must specify which one (or both) that you want to use.
+For example, `{Ctrl}` will not work even though it works fine for functions that accept keys like Send, but `{LCtrl}` and `{RCtrl}` will.